 In 2009 Fiona Mullen was awarded the first Stelios Award for Business Cooperation in Cyprus together with her Greek Cypriot and Turkish Cypriot associates, Praxoula Antoniadou Kyriacou and Ozlem Oguz for their research into quantifying the commercial opportunities of a solution to the Cyprus problem (see publications).

-Fiona Mullen has been frequently interviewed on the Cyprus economy, including by The Economist, the Financial Times, Le Monde, Der Spiegel, ThomsonReuters, the Wall Street Journal, Al-Jazeera, BBC World TV, BBC Radio 4, BBC Radio 5 Live, CNN and DukasCopy TV among others.
+Fiona Mullen has been frequently interviewed on the Cyprus economy, including by The Economist, the Financial Times, Le Monde, Der Spiegel, ThomsonReuters, the Wall Street Journal, Al-Jazeera, BBC World TV, BBC Radio 4, BBC Radio 5 Live and CNN among others.
 Fiona Mullen comments regularly on economic matters in the Cypriot press and in October 2008 was invited to write a guest column in the Financial Times.
 For the (subscription-only) article on FT.com click here.

 - Sapienta Country Analysis, Cyprus, monthly unrivalled in-depth analysis of the Cyprus economy and politics.
-Visit the Analysis Cyprus page.
+Visit the Country Analysis page.

 - Delivering the Cyprus Peace Dividend, by Fiona Mullen, Mustafa Besim and Michalis Florentiades, PRIO Feb 2020.
 This analysis updates earlier estimates that quantify the economic benefits of a solution to the Cyprus problem (“the peace dividend”) and also presents proposals for how to maximise the peace dividend.
 To download the English version, click here.
+For the Turkish translation click here. for the Greek translation click here.
 For accompanying infographics and videos and the report in three languages, visit here.

 - The Cyprus Peace Dividend Revisited: A Productivity and Sectoral Approach, by Fiona Mullen, Alexander Apostolides and Mustafa Besim, PRIO May 2014, To download, click here.